AdobeXD/plugin-samples/reference/interactions.md

 The starting Artboard seen when the interactive prototype is launched.

 **Since**: XD 32

-In case there are multiple home artboards, this API returns only the top-left artboard among all of those home artboards.
+In case there are multiple interactive prototype experiences (flows), implying multiple home artboards, this API only returns the top-left artboard among all of those home artboards.

 **Kind**: static property of [<code>interactions</code>](#module_interactions) **Read only**: true